Job Descriptions for Executive Committee and Board of Directors

 8th Grade Party Chair

 This is a Chinook PTSA Board of Directors position.
 The committee is responsible for planning and throwing a party for the 8th graders to celebrate their graduation from Chinook.
-The graduation party is typically after the graduation ceremony at school and is attended by 8th grade students and chaperones.
+The graduation party is typically held in June around the graduation ceremony at school and is attended by 8th grade students.
 You do not need to be an 8th grade parent to chair this position or be on the committee.

 Awards Chair